 - Filipino Community Center: 5740 M.L.
 King Way Dr., Seattle.
 The Hmong & Laos every Fridays.

-PAEP currently has one part-time Website Digital and Marketing Specialist.
-PAEP has an active Board of Directors that is diverse and bi-lingual (English & Filipino languages); with Seven (7) active Board Members which include two (2) Senior Partners from the APO and Hmong & Lao Senior Group.
+PAEP currently has one part-time Graphic Designer and two staff members; one Financial Assistant and one Senior Group Coordinator.
+PAEP has five (5) active Board of Directors that is diverse and bi-lingual (English, Filipino and Tongan languages); which include one (1) Senior Partner from the First Tongan Senior Group.